AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 the compiler enforce your intent.
 There are application domains that prohibit dynamic allocations due to the difficulties in analyzing their behavior, including issues of fragmentation and exhaustion.
-Access types themselves are allowed in these domans.
+Access types themselves are allowed in these domains.
 You'd simply use them to designate aliased objects alone.
 In addition, in this usage scenario, if the implementation associates an actual pool with each access type, the pool's storage would be wasted since you never intend to allocate any storage from it.
 Specifying a size of 0 tells the implementation not to